kongware/scriptum/ch-3.md

 ```
 [run code](https://repl.it/repls/WorldlyElegantAbilities)

+With function composition you can build small, simple functions that each focus on a single task and combine them in various ways to more complex functions.

 Please note that function composition evaluates from right to left.
 This is a property from math. `pipe` just reverses this order.

+### Abstraction over arity

 Since every function always expects a single argument there is no meaningful notion of arity anymore.
 Currying abstracts over arity and thus tremendously simplifies the functional interface.

-### Abstraction over arity

-Abstraction over arity seems to be a rewarding property.
 What else can we accomplish with it?

 ```Javascript
 const comp = f => g => x => f(g(x));